ond000/pi-hole-card/README.md

 - **Update Indicators** - Clear notification when updates are available
 - **Block Time Remaining** - Shows remaining time until ad-blocking resumes when paused
 - **FTL Diagnostic Message Count** - Shows diagnostic message count when more than 0
+- **Interactive Diagnostic Management** - Smart icon behavior based on diagnostic message count:
+  - **When diagnostic messages exist**: Tap to purge diagnostic messages, hold/double-tap for more info
+  - **When no diagnostic messages**: All interactions show more info about the diagnostic entity
+  - **Custom Actions**: Override default behavior with custom tap, hold, and double-tap actions

 ![block-time](assets/block-time.png)